Fiscal Distress — Schools

 Declaring Fiscal Watch in a School District

-• A forecasted operating deficit for the current fiscal year exceeding 8% of the school district's general fund revenue for the preceding fiscal year, and the district has not passed a tax levy to eliminate the deficit in the succeeding year.
+• It has a forecasted operating deficit for the current fiscal year that exceeds 8% of the school district's general fund revenue for the preceding fiscal year and the district has not passed a tax levy to eliminate the deficit in the succeeding year.

-• A school district that has restructured its operating debt while in fiscal emergency and its financial planning and supervision commission has been terminated is placed in fiscal watch until the restructured debt is paid off.
+• It has restructured its operating debt while in fiscal emergency and its financial planning and supervision commission has been terminated.
+The district remains in fiscal watch until the restructured debt is paid off.

-• A school district in fiscal caution has not acted reasonably to correct the noted fiscal conditions, and the ODE determines declaration of fiscal watch is necessary to prevent further fiscal decline.
+• The district is in fiscal caution but has not acted reasonably to correct the noted fiscal problems and the ODE determines that a fiscal watch declaration is necessary to prevent further fiscal decline.

 Fiscal Watch Termination

-• The District must request release by sending a letter and board resolution to the Auditor of State and the State Superintendent of Public Instruction.
+The school district must request release from fiscal watch by sending a letter and board resolution to the State Superintendent of Public Instruction and the Auditor of State.

-• Determine whether the District has met the requirements of its financial recovery plan including alleviating the conditions that lead to the declaration of fiscal watch and alleviating any conditions and discontinuing any practices identified by the Auditor of State that could lead to the declaration of fiscal caution and provide the Auditor of State with a written summary of its findings; and,
+• Determine whether the district has met the requirements of its financial recovery plan, including alleviating the conditions that led to the declaration of fiscal watch; alleviating any conditions and discontinuing any practices identified by the Auditor of State that could lead to the declaration of fiscal caution; and providing the Auditor of State with a written summary of its findings.

-• Based on its review and analysis of the district, the Department of Education will notify the Auditor of State whether it supports the Board of Education's request for release.
+• Notify the Auditor of State whether it supports the Board of Education's request for release, based on its review and analysis of the district.

 • The Auditor of State will:

-• Determine that the district received an unqualified opinion on its most recent audit of its financial statements and that the statements were prepared in accordance with generally accepted accounting principles;
+• Determine whether the district received an unqualified opinion on the most recent audit of its financial statements and that the statements were prepared in accordance with generally accepted accounting principles.

-• Determine that the compliance and management letters issued as part of the most recent audit contain no material issues relating to accounting policies and procedures that could negatively impact the financial recovery or condition of the district;
+• Determine whether the compliance and management letters issued as part of the most recent audit contain no material issues relating to accounting policies and procedures that could negatively affect the financial recovery or condition of the district.

 • Examine the district's five-year forecast.
-To be eligible for release from watch, the forecast must be based on the board's most likely course of action, demonstrate that the district will avoid all fiscal watch conditions for the current and ensuing fiscal year, and receive an unqualified opinion from the Auditor of State; and,
+To be eligible for release from watch, the forecast must be based on the board's most likely course of action and demonstrate that the district will avoid all fiscal watch conditions for the current and ensuing fiscal year.
+The district also must receive an unqualified opinion from the Auditor of State.

-• Make a determination regarding release and notify the school district and the Department of Education.
+• Make a determination regarding release from fiscal watch and notify the school district and the DEW.

-• After an analysis of the five-year financial forecast to determine if it is reasonable to expect the district to avoid a deficit in the current and ensuing fiscal year.
-If the Department of Education deems it necessary, it may request an examination of the forecast by the Auditor of State;
+• If an analysis of the five-year financial forecast determines it is reasonable to expect the district to avoid a deficit in the current and ensuing fiscal year.
+If the DEW deems it necessary, it may request an examination of the forecast by the Auditor of State.

-• Notification has been received by the Auditor of State from the Department of Education that an examination of the district's five-year forecast is not necessary; or the district has prepared a five-year forecast, the forecast indicates that the district will not have a deficit balance for the current and ensuing fiscal years, the Auditor of State has examined the forecast, and the Auditor of State has rendered an unqualified opinion.
+• If the Auditor of State has received notification from the DEW that an examination of the district's five-year forecast is not necessary; or the district has prepared a five-year forecast, the forecast indicates that the district will not have a deficit balance for the current and ensuing fiscal years, the Auditor of State has examined the forecast, and the Auditor of State has rendered an unqualified opinion.

 Top of Page